ThaDaVos/dainty-wsltty/readme.md

     yarn build -i -t mintty

-To install the theme using `yarn build`, Mintty needs to be installed through Git for Windows.
+To install the theme using `yarn build`, Mintty needs to be installed through Git for Windows using the default installation path.
 You also need to run Git Bash as administrator.

 ## Configuration